NLeSC/guide/e-infrastructure/das5.md

 environments with strict access control, like the DAS-5 system.

 We also need the ``--no-browser`` no browser option, because we do not want to run the browser on the DAS node.

+You can type ``notebook-server`` now to actually reserve a node and start the jupyter notebook server.

 Now that we have a running Jupyter notebook server, there are 2 different approaches to connect to our notebook server:
   1. run your browser locally and setup a socks proxy to forward your http traffic to the headnode of the DAS